-If the player were to trap and pass with the same foot, then they would only have to take one step down with that foot.
-If the trap was heavy, meaning the ball goes far away from the player who traps, then they would have to take more steps.
+If the player were to trap and pass with the same foot, they could just take one step down.
+If the trap was heavy, meaning the ball goes far away, they would have to take more steps.
 It doesn’t matter how many at this point.
 Just whatever will be quick and smooth.
 We don’t want the players to be training to reach for balls, connecting with the toe or wrong part of the foot.

 Redirecting your pass to relieve pressure

 In soccer we can’t keep passing the ball in the same direction from where it came can we?
 We sometimes and often times have to redirect the pass, so that we can relieve the pressure.
 Redirecting where the ball come from is more difficult because the player has to turn their body and then find who is open.
 What you want to do is be able to look smooth in the transition, not panicked or clumsy.
 If you can open up your body while the ball is traveling to you, it allows to already be facing where you want to pass next.

 Advanced soccer drills to improve comfort on the ball

 Adding a defender (pressure) is going to make things harder for sure!
 Pressure is needed or else they are not used to the pressure.
 For now we can deal with the player being able to trap and get a good pass off in time.
 It doesn’t have to look pretty to play good soccer.
 This means as long as the player doesn’t lose the ball they are doing their job.
 There are pro players who look a bit clumsy, but they are good enough to get rid of the ball with a clean pass.
 These are usually the center backs because these are the players who just need to be good at defending and reading the game.